cdklabs/cdk-monitoring-constructs/API.md

 Finds a subset of created alarms that are marked by a specific disambiguator and creates a composite alarm.

 This composite alarm is created with an 'OR' condition, so it triggers with any child alarm.
-NOTE: This composite alarm is not added among other alarms, so it is not returned by getCreatedAlarms() calls.
+NOTE: This composite alarm is not added among other alarms, so it is not returned by createdAlarms() calls.

 ###### `alarmDisambiguator`<sup>Required</sup> <a name="alarmDisambiguator" id="cdk-monitoring-constructs.MonitoringFacade.createCompositeAlarmUsingDisambiguator.parameter.alarmDisambiguator"></a>